Worm (web serial): Reception

 The story also possesses a sizable online fanbase.
 Fans of the story have collaborated to create a complete audio book, as well as other projects, such as the We've Got Worm podcast, a weekly arc-by-arc podcast with a first-time reader and a Worm expert.
 Fan art relating to the novel has been published on DeviantArt, as well as a large amount of fan fiction.
 There is an IRC chatroom established for readers to comment and discuss the story, which is constantly active, as well as communities of fans on a number of online forums.
 Worm, along with McCrae's other completed works Pact, Twig, and the Worm sequel Ward, are consistently among the highest-rated works on ratings site TopWebFiction, and Worm is the highest-rated work on several websites that collect serial fiction.
-Worm has an average rating of 4.67 out of 5 stars on Goodreads, with over 3000 user rankings.
-Of these users, 99% liked the book.
+Worm has an average rating of 4.61 out of 5 stars on Goodreads, with over 8000 user rankings.

 Several publications have discussed Worm within the context of the increasing popularity of web serials, and compared to the work of authors such as Charles Dickens and Mark Twain, who also wrote in the serial format.
 Authors Olivia Rising and Adam Sherman have credited it as a decisive influence on their work.

 A number of companies have approached McCrae to discuss adapting Worm, as well as another of his serials, Twig.
 However, McCrae takes a pessimistic view of whether it will be successfully adapted.

+The story received additional media attention in 2025, during investigations into the Zizians, following a spree of killings and arrests.
+The group's founder, Ziz LaSota, had named herself for the Simurgh, the Endbringer who turns people who spend time around her dangerously violent.
+Worm constitutes a common literary reference point in the rationalist community.

 Sequel

 In October 2017, McCrae announced on his blog that a sequel to Worm would be released.
-The interim story arc, Glow-worm, was released beginning October 21, 2017, and the sequel, Ward, featuring protagonist Victoria Dallon, began serialization on November 11, 2017, and was concluded on May 2, 2020.
+The interim story arc, Glow-worm, was released beginning October 21, 2017, and the sequel, Ward, featuring a new protagonist, began serialization on November 11, 2017, and was concluded on May 2, 2020.